guiyuanju/codebeats/README.md

 - Start with lower volume (0.3-0.5) and adjust to preference
 - Try different language configs to find your preferred musical style
 - Experiment with shifted keys (`!@#$%^&*(){}:"<>?`) for richer melodies
+- Use `--filter-cutoff` to reduce harsh high frequencies (try 800-1000Hz for gentler sound)
+- All frequency mappings have been optimized for comfort - no more harsh high-pitched sounds!
-- The system learns your typing patterns - rapid key presses are automatically quieted
+- **Rate limiting** automatically prevents audio overload during rapid typing - volume decreases smoothly with repeated key presses

 ## Troubleshooting